 The appointment of Adolf Hitler as German chancellor on January 30th 1933 marked the beginning of the end of the Weimar Republic.
-Hitler’s path to power was hardly the glorious ascension he had dreamed of back in in 1923.
-Instead, Hitler became head of the German government as part of a shadowy political deal, crafted by former chancellor Franz von Papen and other backroom political players and sold to ageing president Paul von Hindenburg.
-Hitler’s elevation to the chancellorship came in rather mundane and nondescript fashion – there was nothing to suggest that his fate would be much different to the 14 Weimar chancellors who had preceded him.
-But within two months, the NSDAP leader had killed off Weimar democracy, setting Germany on a course toward a one-party state and authoritarian dictatorship.
+Hitler’s path to power was hardly the glorious ascension he had dreamed of back in 1923.
+Rather than seizing power triumphantly at the head of a glorious revolution, Hitler became head of the German government as part of a shadowy political deal.
+Hitler’s rise to national power was orchestrated by former chancellor Franz von Papen and other backroom players, who sold it to ageing president Paul von Hindenburg.
+Consequently, his appointment to the chancellorship came in rather mundane and nondescript fashion.
+There was nothing to suggest that Hitler’s fate would be much different to the 14 Weimar chancellors who had preceded him.
+Within two months, the National Socialist German Workers’ Party (NSDAP) leader had killed off Weimar democracy, setting Germany on a course toward a one-party state and authoritarian dictatorship.

 The campaign to install Hitler as chancellor began in early 1932 and strengthened over the course of the year, fuelled by his growing public profile and the NSDAP’s increasing share of the Reichstag.
 For his own part, the Nazi leader understood that gaining and retaining power would be impossible without the support of wealthy industrialists and the Reichswehr (army).
 In the first weeks of 1932, Hitler busied himself by meeting notable figures from each group, telling them what they wanted to hear.
 In a January 1932 speech to industrialists in the Ruhr, Hitler pledged his commitment to private ownership of capital and state support for large corporations.
 Many threw their weight behind Hitler, while some provided hefty political donations so the NSDAP could continue its propaganda campaign during the worst of the Great Depression.
 At a meeting with Reichswehr generals in February 1932, Hitler promised to expand and re-arm the military, in defiance of the restrictions imposed by Versailles.